 In addition, you can draw the symbol in the right-side pane to filter similar symbols on the left pane.
 For example, draw a six-pointed star symbol to filter similar symbols and emoji that looks like a star.

-2. Inserting Mathematical Equation
+2. Inserting Mathematical Equations

 If you want to insert simple mathematical symbols in your document, go to “Insert” menu and select “Equation” option.
 This will add an equation box in the content area and show additional options above the top ruler.
 The options include Greek letters, miscellaneous operations, relations, math operations and arrows.
 You can select the equation format from these options (for example, square root from math operations) and type the numbers in the box inside content area.